How To Make Australia A Superpower In Renewable Energy Exports

 Indonesia’s energy system is grappling with increasing demand, rising costs and carbon constraints.
 Official figures estimate demand in the Java-Bali system alone will rise by at least 6.8% per annum by 2030.
 Based on this trend, total demand will increase tenfold by 2050.

 Schematic showing the existing grid (black), the grid extensions considered in this study (red) and potential future augmentations (grey), and the current generation mix in Indonesia.
+Author provided

 Australia Can Help

 Australia’s northwest desert region has some of the world’s best solar and wind resources.
 An underwater high-voltage Direct Current (HVDC) link connecting Indonesia’s Java-Bali power grid to the Australian National Electricity Market grid through the Northern Territory would help both nations to achieve a 100% renewable power system by 2050.

 An interconnector would change the Java-Bali decarbonisation pathway dramatically.
 In this scenario, power generation in Java-Bali is greatly reduced due to imports; energy wasted from local wind and solar PV becomes negligible.
 A large amount of electricity is imported into Java-Bali from Australia, especially in the evening after the sun has set and the PV in Java-Bali stops generating.

 We could also take the opportunity to connect the Northern Territory to the rest of Australia’s energy market through an above-ground transmission line.
 Any wind and solar energy not used by Indonesia could then be fed to the national grid.

 Australia could then meet the bulk of its energy needs through wind power, since strategic placement of wind farms would minimise variability in generation.
 Our models also favoured coupling wide-scale solar power with pumped hydro facilities.
 Pumped hydro can store solar power during the day and send it into the grid during the evening, and thus stabilise the entire operation.